cesarferradas/ferrad.as/about.md

 website you're on right now is [open-source](https://github.com/cesarferradas/ferrad.as).

-I hold a BSc in Computer Science with a minor in Entrepreneurship from University College London, where I graduated with first-class honors.
+I hold a BSc in Computer Science with a minor in Entrepreneurship from [University College London](https://www.ucl.ac.uk/), where I graduated with First Class honours.